Baltimore Co. Man Says Strangers Moved Into His Home, Claiming They Rented It On Craigslist

 BALTIMORE (WJZ) — In an online deal gone wrong, a Baltimore County contractor says strangers moved into his property, but now he has to go to court before he can get them out.

-The renters say they have a right to be there after they made an agreement with someone on Craiglist.
+The renters say they have a right to be there after they made an agreement with someone on Craigslist.

 Ava-joye Burnett reports why police say they cannot evict the people, even though the homeowner says he has no idea who they are.